wso2-attic/ballerina-integrator/README.md

 ### Deploying locally

-- As the first step you can build Ballerina executable archives (.balx) of the services that we developed above.
-Navigate to `service-composition/guide` and run the following command.
+- As the first step, you can build Ballerina executable archives (.balx) of the services that we developed above.
+Navigate to `service-composition/guide` and run the following command in separate terminals for each package.
 ```
-   $ ballerina build
+   $ ballerina build <Package_Name>
 ```

 - Once the .balx files are created inside the target folder, you can run them with the following command.